naix0x/RSS-Telegram-Channels/README.md

 This Telegram bot is built using the following technologies:

-- 🐍 Nodejs - Language
+- 🚀 Nodejs - Language
-- 🤖 pyTelegramBotAPI - Framework
+- 🤖 RSS Parser - Framework
-- ℹ️ SQLite3 - Database
-- 📨 1secmail.com - API
+- 📨 RSS Feed - URL

 ## 🛠️ Installation and Usage